 Who can see the CAPS clinician in Huntsman?

-This pilot program expansion will serve only full-time Wharton undergraduate, MBA, and PhD students.
+This program expansion serves only full-time Wharton undergraduate, MBA, and PhD students.
 This includes dual-degree students who may not have Wharton email.

 I’m in Engineering but take classes in Huntsman.
 Why can’t I see this CAPS clinician?

-This pilot program extension seeks to determine if the success of having a part-time embedded clinicians in a professional school can be replicated in a school that serves a much larger population, with undergraduates and graduate students.
+This part-time embedded clinician serves a large population, with undergraduates and graduate students.
 Given the limited hours and capacity, only Wharton students can utilize this service.

 Students in other schools should continue to call CAPS 24/7 (215-898-7021) to speak directly to a clinician and/or make appointments during office hours.
 Students in any school can drop into CAPS at any time during business hours and be seen immediately.
 All students can call CAPS 24/7 to speak directly to a CAPS clinician by phone.